 CEO Beasley says their company mission is to use technology to efficiently match buyers and sellers and reduce the transaction costs for both parties.
 Their business model is to charge half of the 6% typically charged by realtors.
 Sellers pay a 2.5% marketing fee and buyers pay half a point in commissions.

-- Cash-flow positive investments — Unlike house flipping that might require significant repairs to make a home livable, a Roofstock investment is already rented and is cash-flow positive the day it’s purchased.
+- Cash-Flow Positive Investments — Unlike house flipping that might require significant repairs to make a home livable, a Roofstock investment is already rented and is cash-flow positive the day it’s purchased.

-Roofstock provides access to certified property managers for investors that choose not to self-manage their properties.
+- Affiliated Property Manager Not Mandated — Roofstock provides access to certified property managers for investors that choose not to self-manage their properties.
 However, unlike traditional turnkey operators, Roofstock doesn't require the use of an affiliated property manager for any of the properties listed on their site.

-- Long-term investment — Rental property is highly illiquid, and it can be much easier to buy than to sell.
+- Long-Term Investment — Rental property is highly illiquid, and it can be much easier to buy than to sell.
 And unlike investing in a REIT or loaning money on a real estate crowdfunding platform for a specified term, you’re buying a home on Roofstock.
 The process is likely to be research-heavy, and it may require a lot of time to carefully review all the documents and adequately perform due diligence.
 The only way to minimize risks is to do extensive due diligence and be sure to invest in quality.

-- Emergency cash — You will need to have funds set aside for emergency repairs and expenses.
+- Emergency Cash — You will need to have funds set aside for emergency repairs and expenses.
 Rent-paying tenants expect a broken dishwasher to be repaired without delay.
 Any rental property investor should have an emergency fund buffer to handle the typical loss of money that’s part of owning any rental property: vacancies, maintenance and tenant turnovers.

 Roofstock makes use of technology to provide a platform that simplifies a historically cumbersome real estate buying process and gives investors access to localized deals they might otherwise never see.
 The result is that investors seeking rental properties can research, review and buy properties from anywhere with transparency and efficiency.
 Roofstock’s mission is to make investing in U.S. real estate from anywhere in the world as simple and efficient as buying stocks.